Elizabeth Park (Connecticut)

 Elizabeth Park is a city park located in Hartford and West Hartford, Connecticut.
 It covers 102 acres and is listed on the National Register of Historic Places.
-The park is owned by the City of Hartford, and jointly maintained by the City and the Elizabeth Park Conservancy working together.
+The park is owned by the City of Hartford, and jointly maintained by the City and the Elizabeth Park Conservancy.
+Located on land formerly owned by financier Charles M. Pond, it was taken over by the City of Hartford in 1897.